AdrianTrevino/bamazon/README.md

+Check the PNG files attached in order to see functionality.

 IN THE FUTURE: There will be a way for a manager to update quantity of stock and view purchases made.
 The manager will also be able to edit price information.